What is Federal Student Aid (FSA)?

 You and/or your family have the responsibility of planning and paying for your educational needs.
 Federal Student Aid is designed to assist in meeting these needs.

-Workforce Innovation and Opportunities act (W.I.A.O)
+County Workforce Innovation and Opportunities Act

 Provides training assistance to sponsored students to cover the cost of tuition, books, uniforms and lab fees.

 To be eligible, the students must meet Federal Economic Guidelines and other eligibility requirements as established by each county office.
 These programs in general cover tuition, fees, textbooks, uniforms and additional supportive services as deemed necessary on an individual basis and according to their own guidelines.
-Visit Ohio Means Jobs.